marinakiseleva/thex_model/README.md

 # Set-Up
-1. Set up the following directory structure (with the dataset as a FITs file in the data directory):
+1. Set up the following directory structure (with the dataset as a FITs file in the data directory).
+Ensure that thex_data/data_consts.py has the correct LOCAL_DATA_PATH file set.
 ```
 thex_project
 └───thex_code
 │
 └───data
-│   │   THEx-dataset.fits
+│   │   [DATA FILES].fits
 ```

 2. Use the following commands to clone this repository and run the install script.
 The Jupyter Notebook interfaces will be automatically loaded.
 ```
 cd thex_code